 Considering a Switch?

-Do you pay TOU or Tiered prices for your electricity?
+What electricity price plan are you on?
 If you’re unsure, take a look at the Electricity line of your bill.
 Most residential and small business customers in Ontario pay TOU prices.

 When you use electricity can be another factor in your choice.
 Historically, the typical residential customer who paid TOU prices has used nearly two thirds of their power at off-peak times – the time when the lowest TOU price applies.
 The other third of their power used was typically split equally between on- and mid-peak times.
 Look at the Electricity line of your bill to see how much power you use in each of the three TOU price periods.